 - Work with all members of the project team on a regular basis to meet project deliverables.

-- Train other users (preparing training materials as necessary) (5%)
+- Provide technical instruction and training to other analyst programmers and users (preparing training materials as necessary) (5%)

 - Prepare training materials and give presentations to statisticians and other users; interface with and serve as liaison to clients regarding special requests and operational issues as they arise.

 - Perform other related duties incidental to the work described herein.

 The above statements describe the general nature and level of work being performed by individuals assigned to this classification.
 This is not intended to be an exhaustive list of all responsibilities and duties required of personnel so classified.

 REQUIRED QUALIFICATIONS AT THIS LEVEL